imperva/dsfkit/deploy/modules/agentless-gw/README.md

 * `display_name`: Display name of the instance under DSF portal
 * `jsonar_uid`: Id of the instance in DSF portal
 * `iam_role`: AWS IAM arn
-* `sg_id`: AWS security group id of the instance
 * `ssh_user`: SSH user for the instance
-* `federation_public_key`: Federation public key (sonarw public ssh key).
-Should be used in agentless gateways one want to attach to DSF
-* `sonarw_secret`: AWS secret details.
-Should be used when deploying a second DSF hub for HADR

 ## Usage